 Fortunately, you can ease your burden by exchanging these negative drivers with healthy alternatives:

 When you know your role, and accept that you are at the table for a reason, you owe it to yourself and those around you to provide your input.
 Own your assignment.

 In challenging times, when it is risky or scary, it is easy to lose sight of the mission.
 Keeping your eye on the prize may not be complex, but it is really hard.

 Your personal values are the filter by which you measure, react, and move.
 When your values are in check, decisions will be black and white, as if you have already decided which side of the issue to vote.

-It is much easier to stand up to coworkers or the board when framed in love and the well-being of the company as it aligns with the vision and values.
+It is much easier to stand up to coworkers or the board when framed in respect, love, and the well-being of the company as it aligns with the vision and values.

 This Labor Day, exchange your unnecessary hard work for a lighter load; one where you are free to look for opportunities to excel, move forward, and grow.